kairarobot/chttng/README.md

 [This is](http://kaira.one/chttng) made with twine engine and the magic of JavaScript/HTML/CSS.

-Everythin is happening under `index.html`-- that is where the twine engine is located.
+Everything is happening under `index.html`.
+The content of the applications is contained under `tw-passagedata`and an in-text CSS is provided above the body.
+The JavaScript appended is essetinally the twine engine.
 Also, this is an absolutely senseless project that expresses the ambivalance I sometimes feel when someone asks me to play a game with them.